Student status: You need to be at least sophomore.

-It is essential that you get academic advising before you go overseas to ensure that you understand how these courses will apply to your specific degree requirements.
+You must get academic advising before you go overseas to ensure that you understand how these courses will apply to your specific degree requirements.

 You must fulfill two types of requirements to get a degree:

-Faculty may approve equivalencies for credits earned on an exchange, direct enrollment or study abroad...after you return.
+Faculty may approve equivalencies for credits earned on an exchange, direct enrollment, or study abroad...after you return.

 If your program lasts more than 90 days, usually student visa is required.
 Visa procedures vary depending on countries, check with consulate/embassy.
 Some countries, such as Spain and France require students to submit their visa application in person in LA consulate.
 More and more countries started requiring FBI background check.
 It will take a month or more to require FBI background check, so make sure to check all your requirements and procedures carefully and plan ahead.